 Determining Your HCRA Contributions

-Remember to estimate conservatively – the IRS requires that you forfeit any amounts left in your accounts after the claim-filing deadline.
+Remember to estimate conservatively – the IRS requires that you forfeit any amounts in excess of $500 left in your accounts after the claim-filing deadline.
 In addition, you cannot change the amount you elect unless you experience a Qualified Life Event.

 How to File HCRA Reimbursement Claims

-- Click here to print HCRA claim form
+- Click to view and print HCRA instructions and claim form

 The tax savings available through the HCRA are made possible by Section 125 and Section 105(h) of the Internal Revenue Code.
 These sections of the tax law also impose some restrictions on these types of accounts.